 We’ve got back to back Classic contests in mid-June, this time over in Ireland at the Curragh.
-Hot on the heels of Friday’s Irish 2000 Guineas, Saturday sees the fillies given their chance to show what they are made of in the Irish 1000 Guineas.
+Hot on the heels of Saturday’s Irish 2000 Guineas, Sunday sees the fillies given their chance to show what they are made of in the Irish 1000 Guineas.

 This was first run in 1922, the year following the inaugural Irish 2000 Guineas.
 Aidan O’Brien is the contest’s leading trainer with ten victories spanning from Classic Park in 1997 to Empress Josephine in 2021.